Markelle Fultz Player Props: Magic vs. Bucks

-The Orlando Magic, Markelle Fultz included, match up versus the Milwaukee Bucks on Wednesday at 8:00 PM ET.
+Markelle Fultz plus his Orlando Magic teammates take on the Milwaukee Bucks at 7:00 PM ET on Tuesday.

-In this piece we'll break down Fultz's stats and trends, helping you make good selections on prop bets.
+In this piece we'll examine Fultz's stats and trends, helping you with your prop bets.

 Markelle Fultz Prop Bets vs. the Bucks